kaushal9678/React_native_Context_API_DEMO/README.md

-# React native ContextAPI demo with hooks useState, useReducer, useContext
+# React native ContextAPI demo with hooks useState, useReducer, useContext, useEffect

 This demo app build with expo and shows how to use hooks in react-native version 0.60 with context ContextAPI.
 In this sample demo, following functionalities are implemented